 Fall isn’t complete without crisp apples, pumpkin pie and Wisconsin’s own famed cranberries.
 Feast your way through these fests celebrating the harvest from our state’s orchards, patches and bogs.

 Wisconsin’s cranberry capital has the largest celebration in the world of this tart, nutritious fruit each year the last full weekend of September.
-At the Warrens Cranberry Festival from Sept.
-22-24, 2017, you’ll enjoy more than 1,300 shopping booths set up over three miles, a hundred food stands to choose from, about a dozen contests and a whole lot more.
+At the Warrens Cranberry Festival you’ll enjoy more than 1,300 shopping booths set up over three miles, a hundred food stands to choose from, about a dozen contests and a whole lot more.
 Get your tickets early for the event’s very popular marsh tours, and be sure to meet the cranberry queen and princesses.